UAE company formation for Indian founders — published starting price, no sales calls

 UAE company formation and registration for Indians — what to know

 When Indian entrepreneurs look at company setup, formation or registration in the UAE, the main choice is between a free zone and the mainland.
-For most Indian founders — in trading, e-commerce, IT services, consulting and holding structures — a free zone fits best: 100% ownership, a clean all-in cost, and a straightforward residence visa with no local-partner arrangement.
+For most Indian founders — in trading, e-commerce, IT services, consulting and holding structures — a free zone fits best: 100% ownership, a clear published starting price, and a straightforward residence visa with no local-partner arrangement.

 The key decisions are which free zone, how many residence visas, and your business activity — exactly what our cost calculator makes transparent.
 After the licence, the two practical next steps are your UAE corporate bank account and your residence visa.
 If you'll be remitting funds from India, read our guide on the source-of-funds evidence UAE banks accept before you apply.